 Feb.
 2009 |

 The Hon.
-Gen Nakatani, The Hon Shigeki Sato, The Hon Katsuhito Asano |
+Gen Nakatani, The Hon.
+Shigeki Sato, The Hon.
+Katsuhito Asano |

-Project Team of Ruling Party for Counter Piracy |
+Project Team of the Ruling Party for Counter Piracy |

 Mar.
 2009 |

 H.E.
-Yasutoshi Nishimura |
+Mr. Yasutoshi Nishimura |

 Parliamentary Vice-Minister for Foreign Affairs |